cddesja/matplotlib_guide/README.md

 # A Guide to Visualizing Data with Matplotlib

-The guidie is located at https://cddesja.github.io/matplotlib_guide/
+The guide is located at https://cddesja.github.io/matplotlib_guide/

 The list of visualizations include: